5 Reasons Not to Buy an Emerald Cut Diamond

 But if you want luxe without losing your shirt, and your heart is still set on an emerald cut diamond, remember to invest in color and clarity.
 After all—size isn’t everything.

-How to Pick an Emerald Cut if you Must
+How to Pick an Emerald Engagement Ring if you Must

 The worst thing about emeralds?
 It’s basically impossible to shop the cert.
 What looks great online doesn’t always look great on your hand, and just because a diamond’s got all the right measurements in all the right places doesn’t mean it’s surefire sparkle.
 Emeralds are prone to windowing which is basically the equivalent of an oval’s bow tie — except instead of a big black line across the diamond you can see through it like glass.
 The good news — it’s pretty easy to weed out the obviously bad ones, just harder to pick the best.